-Bowling Alley: An indoor facility that devotes more than 50 percent of its gross floor area to bowling lanes, equipment, and playing areas with customary accessory uses such as snack bars.
+Bowling Alley: An indoor facility comprised of bowling lanes and, equipment, and customary arcades, play areas, restaurants, and snack bars.

 Brownfield: Abandoned, idled, or under-used industrial and commercial facilities where expansion or redevelopment is complicated by real or perceived environmental contamination.